VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 - **Rising Star** - JBL Flip 4 Speakers.
 Awarded to the second best project all around.

-- **Workshop Warrior** - 1MORE Earphones.
+- **Workshop Warrior** - 1MORE Triple Drivers.
 Awarded to the best hack utilizing a tool or tech taught in a workshop. _Winners must have attended the corresponding workshop._

 - **Zero to Hero** - Amazon Echoes.
 Awarded to the best hack from a team with minimal to none prior experience.